connexcs/docs/form-builder.md

 # Form Builder

-Form builder is a program for developers for creating forms, this can be either used on a customer portal or script forge.
+Form builder is a program for developers to create a document.
+This can be either used on a customer portal or in ScriptForge.
-Form builder provides an easy way to generate any type of form, integrate it with your portal or script forge and start collecting information.
+Form builder provides an easy way to generate any type of form, integrate it with your portal, or ScriptForge, and start collecting information.

 Below are the steps to add a form